icinganalysis/icinganalysis.github.io/content/perkins meteorology.md

 as their major results are incorporated into the final publication, NASA Memo 1-19-59E, which will be reviewed at length.

+Note that NACA-RM-E52J06 outlines the need for data from broader sources, that is a theme in these publications:

+>The majority of the research flights into icing conditions were made by attempting to select weather conditions, flight paths, and altitudes, which would yield heavy or continuous icing.
+Multiple traverses were often made when such conditions were found.
+It is impossible, therefore, to determine from this information the extent or frequency of specified icing conditions that would be encountered during normal flight operations such as those experienced by airlines on routine schedules.

 ## NACA-RM-E51D18, "Analysis of Meteorological Data Obtained During Flight in a Supercooled Stratiform Clouds of High Liquid-Water Content", 1951 [^1]

 This describes the use of the rotating-disk-type icing-rate meter.